 We offer support to all pupils and parents during all periods of transition.
-Staff liaise closely with other schools at transition times to ensure that a pupil's SEND information is clearly

-High Schools ed to ensure an effective transition.
-We invite the SENDCo from future Middle / s to attend transition reviews and ensure all documentation is transferred within upils in line with our safeguarding policy.
+Staff liaise closely with other schools at transition times to ensure that a pupil's SEND information is clearly communicated to ensure an effective transition.
+We invite the SENDCo from future Middle / High Schools to attend transition reviews and ensure all documentation is transferred within 5 days for pupils in line with our safeguarding policy.